Founder and Designer

 Clothing that doesn't put profit before people or the environment.

 Clothing that helps to support a wellbeing economy.
-People-Environment-Profit Sharing.
-(Not profit profit profit.)
+People-Environment-Profit- Sharing.
+(Not just profit profit profit first.)

 Made using natural materials like hemp, linen and cotton which are grown without the use of pesticides.

-Clothes that are made without the use of harmful chemicals dyes or bleach
+Clothes that are made without the use of harmful chemicals and pesticides.

 Clothes that are made under safe and fair conditions where workers are treated fairly and paid a reasonable price for their work.